Artificial Intelligence and Global Governance

 FOUNDER AI FOR PEACE

-Admission – Applicants need to fill out the summer school application form.
+Applicants need to fill out the application form.
 After submitting the form successfully, applicants will receive a confirmation email.
 We evaluate and accept participants to the programme on a rolling basis.
 An answer can be expected within maximum one week of submission.
 For any questions or requests, please get in touch.

-Certificate – The Global Governance Institute will award a certificate to all participants who successfully complete the summer programme.
+The Global Governance Institute will award a certificate to all participants who successfully complete the training programme.
 This can be achieved if participants attend a minimum of 70% of sessions, actively engage in all activities and complete the assignments.

-Registration Fee AI&GG in Brussels€1500.
-The fee includes access to all sessions, learning materials and a 3-month access to the digital learning platform, lunch, coffee and refreshments throughout the summer school, as well as the welcome dinner, graduation ceremony reception, and social activities in Brussels.
+AIGG in Brussels€1500.
+This fee includes access to all sessions, learning materials and a 3-month access to the digital learning platform, lunch, coffee and refreshments throughout the programme, as well as a reception and social activities in Brussels.

-Cancellation Policy – GGI reserves the right to cancel the activity up to two weeks prior to the scheduled start date.
+GGI reserves the right to cancel the activity up to two weeks prior to the scheduled start date.
+In the event of cancellation, any registration fees already paid will be fully refunded.
 Similarly, participants can withdraw from the programme, and receive a refund upon written notification as follows: 30 or more days before the start – full refund, 15 to 29 days before the start – 50% refund.
-No refund will be granted if notification of withdrawal is given fewer than 15 days before the start of the summer school.
+No refund will be granted if notification of withdrawal is given fewer than 15 days before the start of the training programme.